brainhack-school2020/BHS_project_Jonathan/README.md

 - After preprocessing the data individually, we can have both modalities in the same coordinate space, parcellate the brain according to a common atlas and extract the MEG and fMRI time-series of each brain region.

-- Once we have condensed the data from our two modalities into two matrices ([N ROIs x N MEG_timepoints] and [N ROIs x N fMRI_timepoints] we could develop some tools to compute connectivity measures and visualize the results from both modalities in parallel!
+- W then could develop some tools to compute connectivity measures and visualize the results from both modalities in parallel!

 ### Tools

-Human Connectomme Dataset: As the Open data repository from which I will obtain the data form my BHS project
+- Human Connectomme Dataset: As the Open data repository from which I will obtain the data form my BHS project

-GitHub: To create a repository compiling all the resources employed for this project.
+- GitHub: To create a repository compiling all the resources employed for this project.

-Python: To explore data visualization and analysis tools to use on multimodal functional connectivity data.
+- Python: To explore data visualization and analysis tools to use on multimodal functional connectivity data.

-Jupyter notebook: To document the code used to organize, manage and analyze the data.
+- Jupyter notebook: To document the code used to organize, manage and analyze the data.

 ### Data